Soma Pujari, Co-Founder and Executive Trustee (KT-UK & KT-Gib)

 Libby Burkeman, Head of Grants

-Libby leads programme development and manages grants.
+Libby leads programme development and manages the grants team.
 Libby has experience developing and managing education programmes through her previous roles as Director of Education at Tzedek, an international charity, and most recently in her role as Education Director at Movement for Reform Judaism.
 Libby has also co-ordinated education and teacher training programmes at the Science Museum.

 Roisin manages existing grants and explores new opportunities for grant making.
 Roisin’s background is in international development, with a particular interest in monitoring and evaluation.
-Most recently, she worked at Sightsavers, evaluating education and social inclusion projects.
-Prior to that she lived in Ukraine, working as Head of Donor Management for the HALO Trust’s landmine clearance programme.
+Before joining Kusuma, she worked at Sightsavers, evaluating education and social inclusion projects and has lived in Ukraine, working as Head of Donor Management for the HALO Trust’s landmine clearance programme.
 Roisin holds an BA from Cambridge University in Asian and Middle Eastern Studies and an MSc in International Development from Edinburgh University.

 Andy Arthurson, Operations Manager

 Andy has been responsible for the operations of the Trust and overseeing the work funded in Gibraltar since joining in 2012.
-He has 15 years’ experience in the charity sector.
+He has over 18 years’ experience in the charity sector.
 Prior to joining the Trust he worked for eight years at Young Enterprise, the UK’s largest enterprise education charity, in roles including National Education Support Manager and Office and Administration Manager.
+Prior to starting his career in the charity sector, Andy studied for a BA in Education at Goldsmsiths College, University of London.

 Michelle Tosso, Country Manager – Gibraltar